walthowd/husbzb-firmware/README.md

 bellows info
 ```
 On subsequent `bellows info` runs check that the EUI64 matches your backup, that the PANID matches and that the trustCenterLongAddress addresses matches.
 If they do not match, re-run the `bellows restore` as `bellows restore -f -B /data/bellows-backup.txt` (Omitting the `--i-understand-i-can-update-eui64-only-once-and-i-still-want-to-do-it`)

+### Selecting the correct firmware file

+For integration with bellows/zigpy you will want the `ncp-uart-sw-6.6.5.ebl` image.
+This provides EZSP v7 support.
+Please note that the EM3581 has been deprecated by SiLabs and support has been dropped in future releases of EmberZNet.

+As of September 2020, hardware flow control is not supported by bellows/zigpy.
+Don't flash any of the images in the `hw-flow-control` folder unless you know what you are doing.

 ### HUSBZB-1 Firmware Recovery